-The platform has customizable themes with which users can organize and display products as they wish, track and fulfill orders, all while accepting payments online (Shopify supports various online payment options) through PayPal, credit or debit cards.
+The platform has customizable themes with which users can organize and display products as they wish, track and fulfill orders, all while accepting payments online (Shopify supports various online payment options) through PayPal, credit, or debit cards.

-Pricing is based on a monthly billing system and there are various payment plans to suit individual needs (starting from $9/month and progressing to $29, $79 and ultimately $179/month).
-However, Shopify also provides a 14 day free trial so that you can test out the platform before making a commitment.
+Pricing is based on a monthly billing system and there are various payment plans to suit individual needs (starting from $9/month and progressing to $29, $79, and ultimately $179/month).
+However, Shopify also provides a 14-day free trial so that you can test out the platform before making a commitment.

-As Shopify is a cloud-based platform, it also conveniently offers web hosting on a server structure that is specifically built and optimised for ecommerce.
+As Shopify is a cloud-based platform, it also conveniently offers web hosting on a server structure that is specifically built and optimized for ecommerce.
 As a business owner, this means one fewer overhead cost to keep track of as you do not need to host your website elsewhere.

 Another great feature, which is extremely useful if you are already a business owner with an actual brick-and-mortar store, is that Shopify also offers offline solutions, including hardware like their Chip and Swipe Reader, which can be easily integrated with your current operations.

-The infrastructure that the Shopify ecommerce platform provides is great for scaling your business as Shopify can handle everything from an increase in the products you sell, to an increase in the number of sales you make, seamlessly.
-This means that you can directly sell on platforms such as Facebook, Pinterest, Twitter and other social networking sites, wherein users can get updates within the platform (such as in Facebook Messenger) or you can have a dedicated store with a point of sale (POS) system and its own payment processing service too (as you upgrade your Shopify plan, the transaction fee will also become lower for this service).
+The infrastructure that the Shopify ecommerce platform provides is great for scaling your business as Shopify can handle everything from an increase in the products you sell to an increase in the number of sales you make—seamlessly.
+This means that you can directly sell on platforms such as Facebook, Pinterest, Twitter, and other social networking sites, wherein users can get updates within the platform (such as in Facebook Messenger) or you can have a dedicated store with a point of sale (POS) system and its own payment processing service too (as you upgrade your Shopify plan, the transaction fee will also become lower for this service).

 Shopify truly is the ultimate user-friendly ecommerce platform which makes it perfect for both beginners in the ecommerce space as well as seasoned professionals.
 The multipurpose aspects of this platform make it a reasonable solution for anyone businesses owners looking for a flexible solution to sell their products whenever and wherever they want.
 The platform also has free tools that can help you start and run your business such as the Business Name Generator tool and the Paypal Fee Calculator tool, amongst many others.